Please see the March Newsletter.

 FSL Pathways Grade 3 and Grade 6 Information

-As was done last year, your grade three and six families will select their French Pathway using Google forms.
+As was done last year, your grade three and six families will choose their French Pathway using Google forms.

 Grade three and six parents received a link via School Messenger on February 11, 2026.
-Parents are asked to fill in this important form by March 6, 2026.
+Parents are asked to complete this important form by March 6, 2026.

 Snow Days